-- In the System Preferences window, click Show All , then click the Network preference.
+- Back in the System Preferences window, click on Network preferences.

-- In the Network preference, click on the network connection in the left pane that has a green circle next to it (WiFi, Ethernet or Airport).
+- In Network preferences, click on any network connection in the left pane that has a green circle next to it (WiFi, Ethernet or Airport).

 - You may now go to the System Preferences menubar and select Quit .
 Your computer is now ready to accept remote desktop request

 - In Finder, Go > Connect to Server....

 - In the window that appears, type in vnc:// and the IP address of your computer.
 Press Connect

 - Enter your username and password to log into your office computer and press Connect

 - You should at this point be connected to your Mac in your office.

 - When you are finished, on the computer in front of you, go to Screen Sharing > Quit Screen Sharing.